osohq/oso/docs/content/python/getting-started/quickstart/index.md

 You can call properties and methods on your Python objects from Polar.
 These will defer control back to your app.
 Oso leaves the decision of how to store role assignments up to you — you might choose to store those role assignments in a database, in memory, or create them dynamically.
-Our `actor_role` rule calls the Python method `has_roles` to get all the roles for our actor.
+Our `actor_role` rule calls the Python method `get_roles` to get all the roles for our actor.

 ```polar
 actor_role(actor, role) if
     role in actor.get_roles();
  ```

-To refer to your Python classes in Polar, you must `register` them with Oso.
+To refer to your Python classes in Polar, you must _register_ them with Oso.

 ```python
 from oso import Oso